zebrafactory/zebrachain/README.md

 ZebraChain is a logged, quantum safe signing protocol designed to replace the long lived asymmetric key pairs used to sign software releases (and to sign other super important stuff).

+In short, ZebraChain:

+* Logs each signature in a block chain

+* Rotates the keypairs at every signature by including the public key used to sign the current block and the hash of the public key that will be used to sign the next block

+* Is quantum secure because it uses ML-DSA + ed25519 in a hybrid signing construction (as recommended by the ML-DSA authors)

+This is a pre-release crate.
+The API is still being finalized.
+The 0.0.x releases make no API commitments, nor any commits to the protocol.

+However, the dust is settling quickly and it's a perfect time to jump in and start building experimental applications on top of ZebraChain!

 ## ⚠️ Security Warning

 ZebraChain is not yet suitable for production use.

 This is a nascent implementation of a yet to be finalized protocol.
-It's also built on early (but already awesome) Rust implementations of [ML-DSA](https://github.com/RustCrypto/signatures/tree/master/ml-dsa) and [SLH-DSA](https://github.com/RustCrypto/signatures/tree/master/slh-dsa).
+It's also built on quite new Rust implementations of [ML-DSA](https://github.com/RustCrypto/signatures/tree/master/ml-dsa) and [SLH-DSA](https://github.com/RustCrypto/signatures/tree/master/slh-dsa).